Nek/qljs/README.md

 # QLJS

-QLJS is a non-verbatim clone of ClojureScript web development framework QLKit.
-It relies on React for component rendering and makes use of a query language comparable to GraphQL to encapsulate components and to optimize server calls.
-It is lighweight with no outside dependencies (besides React).
+Proof of concept non-verbatim clone of ClojureScript front-end library QLKit.
+It relies on React for component rendering and uses a query language comparable to GraphQL to encapsulate components and optimize server calls.
+It is lightweight with no outside dependencies (besides React).

 TBD
 - API documentation